-English Holly is primarily grown for its highly ornamental fruit.
+Silver Variegated English Holly is primarily grown for its highly ornamental fruit.
 It features an abundance of magnificent red berries in late fall.
-It has attractive dark green evergreen foliage.
+It has attractive dark green foliage edged in white.
 The spiny pointy leaves are highly ornamental and remain dark green throughout the winter.